-The best PC games come in all shapes and sizes, from massive open-world AAA titles, like The Witcher 3, to small but immersive indie games, like Disco Elysium.
+The best PC games come in all shapes and sizes, from massive open-world AAA titles, like Elden Ring, to small but immersive indie games, like Disco Elysium.
 But, given the 500-plus games you're likely to have between your Steam and Epic Games Store library, how do you know which to play first?
 That's where we come in with a list of the best PC games we're playing right now.

-Laptop Mag just kicked off in the best PC games race with our recently launched gaming reviews program, in which we test how games perform on PC.
-We've reviewed Dragon Ball Z Kakarot, Warcraft III: Reforged and Bleeding Edge so far and we're not done yet.
+Laptop Mag kicked off its best PC games race nearly three years ago now with our gaming reviews program, in which we test how games perform on PC.
+You can read about my romantic journey in Stray Gods.

 The best PC games you can play today

 Why you can trust Laptop Mag

 I did complain about Baldur's Gate 3 quite a bit in my opinion piece about it, but that was purely out of love.
 I cannot describe how wild Baldur's Gate 3 is when it comes to player agency.
 It'll never be like a D&D session, but hot damn does it come close.

 The number of paths you can tread down in Baldur's Gate 3 is so diverse that I'm still learning new things about the game every single day when I hop on Twitter or TikTok.